Probing quantum properties of black holes with a Floquet-driven optical lattice simulator

-{\bf \em Conclusions:--} Our study utilises the power of locally driving the sites of an optical lattice to generate an efficient analogue quantum simulator for the intricate physics of Dirac particles in a black hole.
+Our study utilises the power of locally driving the sites of an optical lattice to generate an efficient analogue quantum simulator for the intricate physics of Dirac particles in a black hole in one and two spatial dimensions.
 We introduced a direct approach for determining the Hawking temperature of the simulated black hole from readily accessible onsite atom population measurements at the horizon.
-The resulting Hawking temperatures exhibit a remarkable resilience against the common sources of errors inherent in Floquet-driven optical lattices, as corroborated by our numerical findings.
-Additionally, we have unveiled that the presence of weak interatomic interactions introduces a minor, albeit systematic, deviation in the measured value of $T_H$.
+The simulated Hawking temperatures are not directly related to the physical temperature of the optical lattice, but can be varied across a broad range by tuning system parameters.
+This versatility enables the exploration of various scrambling and thermalisation regimes, independent of the limitations imposed by experimental temperature conditions.
+The resulting Hawking temperatures exhibit a remarkable resilience against the common sources of errors inherent in Floquet-driven optical lattices, including the presence of temperature effects, as corroborated by our numerical findings.

-Exploring black holes beyond the semiclassical limit poses formidable theoretical challenges due to quantum interactions that are intrinsic to quantum gravity.
-Since optical lattices offer a natural platform for implementing tunable (non-gravitational) interactions \cite{Chin-Tiesinga-FeshbachResonancesUltracold-2010}, our simulator can combine thermalising (scrambling) quantum behaviour with the background curvature of a black hole.
-Our approach can furthermore be directly extended to higher dimensions, see \cite{Supp_Mat} for an example of a (2+1)D geometry, capitalising on the experimental accessibility of higher-dimensional optical lattices.
+Furthermore, optical lattices offer a natural platform for implementing tuneable (non-gravitational) interactions \cite{Chin-Tiesinga-FeshbachResonancesUltracold-2010}.
+Our simulator can therefore probe thermalising (scrambling) quantum behaviour in 2D with the background curvature of a black hole.
+By analysing level statistics, we demonstrate that adding the background curvature strengthens the ergodicity expected in the flat lattice.
+Together with the realisation of Hawking radiation, being able to implement such chaotic behaviour could enable us to realise the Hayden-Preskill quantum teleportation protocol responsible for the information retrieval from evaporating black holes \cite{hayden2007black, langlett2022rainbow, agarwal2023long}.

 Finally, combined with quantum gas microscopes, optical lattices naturally provide access to multi-particle correlations, thus offering an ideal system to monitor the behaviour of quantum information during the evaporation of black holes encoded in our simulator by changing the tunnelling coefficients in a time-dependent fashion.